p2p-chat-team/p2p-chat-docs/README.md

 - **Fetch clients**: Display all registered clients who are registered as a contact list.
 - **Manual connect**: Start a chat with another client, by manually providing an ip-address to connect to.
 - **Connect with username**: Start a chat with another client, by providing their username.
 Their ip-address to connect will be fetched from the server.

+## Infrastructure
+The documentation on the infrastructure of this application is provided in a [separate file](docs/infrastructure.md)